cloudpro-dev/datamap/README.md

 The following tasks are considered in scope:

-**No more work to do, just test the current implementation!!**
+**No more work to do, just test the current implementation!**

 # Defects

-1. **When we order the fields (or anytime we show/hide fields) we start to see a delay when using the scroll bar**

-    This is indicative of a memory leak, probably caused by the refresh of SVG arrows or too many listeners on the DOM elements that are not getting cleaned up as the fields are getting hidden.
-    _Investigation required_
+The following defects have been identified during testing:

+**No known defects!**

 # Future improvements